ngrx/platform/projects/ngrx.io/content/guide/data/extension-points.md

 * Add additional properties to the collection state with the `EntityMetadata.additionalCollectionState` property.
 Manage these properties with custom reducer actions and selectors.

-* By-pass the `EntityEffects` completely by never dispatching an action with an `op` that it intercepts.
+* By-pass the `EntityEffects` completely by never dispatching an action with an `entityOp` that it intercepts.
   Create a custom _NgRx/effect_ that handles your custom persistence actions.

 ## Provide alternative service implementations